Executive Overview

 - Ownership structure: Exclusive Right to Use for the lifespan of the Ship (anticipated 40–60 years), available full-time (48 weeks/year) or fractionally (1 to 24 weeks)

-- 20 distinct residence configurations across one, two and three levels
+- 20 distinct floor plans across one, two and three levels

 - Bedroom range: 1 to 12